 Customers mainly prefer portable ACs for small rooms.
 These models are designed for lesser cooling space, and portability makes it ideal for the purpose.
-You can easily position the AC as per your convenience and enjoy the effective cooling.
+You can easily position the AC at your convenience and enjoy effective cooling.
 Depending on the room size, a 1 to 1.5-ton portable AC is ideal for a small room.

 All modern-day air conditioners are designed such that they provide efficient cooling with minimum possible power consumption.
 This is also a factor in which customers judge the product from certain brands.
 Electricity consumption will once again depend on the specification of the model.

 Generally, a window AC consumes the least electricity at the time of operation.
 This is attributed to the design and the features of the appliance.
 Electricity consumption by your AC will also depend on certain external factors.
 These include the room size, number of people in the room, color of the room, location of the place, among others.

 The answer to this question depends entirely on the customer’s requirements.
 Both of these products have widely different specifications and features.
 If the cooling space is small, a portable AC will be the ideal choice.

 You can also go for a portable AC if the option to mount the appliance on the wall is not present.
 A split AC is generally more expensive than a portable one.
 But, when it comes to cool a larger space efficiently, a split AC is the better option.
 The number of working aspects in a split AC is more than that of a portable one.